coderefinery/snakemake_hackathon/content/Snakemake_intro.md

 ### Parallelization

 So far, we only used Snakemake with one core (`--cores 1`).
 Let's say we have a workflow that processes four files.
 Each file is processed with two steps: `modify_file` and `count_words`.

-The processing takes some time, mostly due to the `sleep 5` command.
+The rule `modify_file` copies the content of the input file to the outputfile using `cat` and redirection `>`, then appends the content of the params directive to the output file using `echo` and redirect append `>>`.
+In the end the process pauses for 5 seconds using `sleep 5`.

+The rule `count_words` uses the command line tool `wc` with the argument `-w` to count the number of words in the input file and writes the number to the output file.
+In the end the process pauses for 5 seconds using `sleep 5`.
 ```bash
 rule all:
     input: